alexcho617/OS-hw3/README.md

 # Shortfalls
-Queue in Manager
+Queue in Manager,

-Feedback from Worker
+Feedback from Worker,

-Word Search
+Word Search,